Audition Information: BPS and BA in Musical Theatre

-For a fall semester entrance to Geneseo, it is recommended that high school seniors and transfer students audition before March 1, and transfer students intending to transfer for the spring semester should audition before November 1, although on-campus auditions may take place virtually any time of the year by individual appointment.
+For a fall semester entrance to Geneseo, it is recommended that high school seniors and transfer students audition before March 5; transfer students intending to transfer for the spring semester should audition before November 15.
+Online auditions will be reviewed monthly.

 What to Prepare

-Musical Theatre applicants will audition in the three performance areas of voice, dance, and acting.
-Music theory and sight-singing placement exams will take place at a later date in consultation with the Coordinator of Musical Theatre; an individual entrance interview will be scheduled as needed.
+All Musical Theatre applicants will audition in the three performance areas of voice, dance, and acting.
+Music theory and sight-singing placement exams will be scheduled at the in-person audition or at a later date for those auditioning remotely; an individual entrance interview will be scheduled as needed.
 All applicants should prepare the following:

 - Voice: Students must prepare two, 32-bar musical theatre songs that demonstrate their ability to sing in tune with good vocal quality and musical intelligence.
 The songs should be memorized and one should be written before 1970.
 One of the songs should be a ballad.
 If a student has significant classical training, an art song or aria may be presented in addition to the other two prepared songs.
-Please use a karaoke or piano track as your accompaniment.
+For in-person candidates, a pianist will be provided; if you are a remote candidate, please collaborate with a pianist or use a karaoke or piano track as your accompaniment.

 - Acting: Students must prepare two contrasting monologues, traditionally a comedic and a dramatic monologue.
 Each piece should be less than one-and-a-half minutes long and memorized.
 Select audition monologues that contain characters within five years of your current age.
 There is no period requirement.

-- Dance: Students will present a 30-45 second clip of themselves performing a style of their choice that represents their current level of experience; styles may range from ballet, jazz, modern, tap, hip-hop, among others, or a combination from a musical theatre production.
-Students should dress in appropriately fitted dance or athletic clothes.
-Please use a karaoke or piano track as your accompaniment.
+- Dance: In-person candidates will participate in a group dance call.
+Remote candidates should use a karaoke or piano track as their accompaniment and will present a 30-45 second clip of themselves performing a style of their choice that represents their current level of experience; styles may range from ballet, jazz, modern, tap, hip-hop, among others, or a combination from a musical theatre production.
+All students should dress in appropriately fitted dance or athletic clothes.